 yes Chad the director is ambitious but that is not necessarily good for the school.
 In my opinion he has plans to move within DPS and has little regard for what impact the changes he makes will have on the community at RMSEL.
 He has for instance radically changed the curriculum so now the school pretty much teaches to the test.
 There is now homework throughout all grades technology throughout all grades so that Kindergarten is very different than it once was.
 The school is loosing its hands-on aspect of learning.
 Is it more hands on than most schools? yes.
 Is it what it once was say 5 years ago?
 Absolutely no and we haven't been there that long.
 Students spend lots of time taking pre and post assessments (tests) in a manner unheard of just a few years ago.
 And this has lead to the loss of many a good teacher.
 Teacher turnover here has been tremendous the past few years as the changes were implemented.
 Some parents like the changes.
 They think this is "academic rigor".
 Some of us recognize this for what it is teaching to the standardized test and not true learning.
 Still this place is better for our children than many schools with rigid desks .for now.

 Expeditionary Learning School is a public high school in Denver.
-362 students attend Expeditionary Learning School and are mostly White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
-0% of the 362 students here have subsidized lunches.
-The ratio of students to teachers at Expeditionary Learning School is 16:1.
+362 students go to Expeditionary Learning School and identify as White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
+0% of the 362 students here are paying reduced lunch prices.
+The student to teacher ratio at Expeditionary Learning School is 16:1.
 George Washington High School is one of the nearest high schools.

 - Ceramics sculpture